Sheridan (brand): Expansion and dominance

+Department managers were reduced and took on dual roles.

+Fabric was then only printed, fixed, inspected and wound on rolls and shipped out of Tasmania to be made up by cheaper overseas companies.
+A union representative for the factory workers failed to come to an agreement and on the morning of the 22nd of November 1996 all of the remaining staff were made redundant and the factory was reduced to skeleton crew until 2002 when Sheridan ceased operations in Tasmania, resulting in the loss of 48 jobs and marking the end of its 55-year manufacturing presence in the state.

 In 2018, Sheridan marked its 50th anniversary by partnering with designer Ken Done, who reimagined his 1980s collaboration with the brand through a contemporary design.

 Mergers

 Over the years, Sheridan underwent various mergers, eventually becoming part of Universal Textiles, which was later acquired by Dunlop.

-In 2005, Sheridan was acquired by Pacific Brands, a major Australian consumer products company.
+In 2005, Sheridan was acquired by Pacific Brands.
 This acquisition allowed Sheridan to expand its market presence and product offerings.
-In 2016, Hanesbrands, an American clothing company, acquired Pacific Brands, bringing Sheridan under its global portfolio.
+In 2016, Hanesbrands acquired Pacific Brands, bringing Sheridan under its global portfolio.

 Legacy

 Sheridan's legacy is built on a foundation of quality craftsmanship and innovative design.
 From its origins in silk and textile printing to its evolution into a leading home lifestyle brand, Sheridan has played a significant role in shaping Australia's textile industry.